forekay12/KaylaTestAPI/README.md

 ## How to Run
+In order to run the Gcloud pubsub functionality make sure to have a gcloud account, project, topic and subscription set up.
+You also need to have a service account set up with a key-file on your local system.

-First ensure start a MongoDB server and intialize the DB's I did this through Docker:
+Next, a MongoDB server needs to be started and the DB needs to be intialized, I did this through Docker:
 ```
 $ docker pull mongo:4.0.4
 $ docker run -d -p 27017-27019:27017-27019 --name mongodb mongo:4.0.4